How to keep an erection without medication

 The blood vessels in your penis are smaller and narrower than the arteries in other parts of your body.
 What that means is that they’ll be among the first to clog.
 The first sign of high blood pressure, heart disease, high cholesterol, and clogged arteries may not be a stroke or a heart attack.
 It could be erectile dysfunction.

-The good news is regular physical activity reduces your risk for cardiovascular disease and for ED.
+The good news is that regular physical activity reduces your risk for cardiovascular disease and for ED.
 Talk about a good reason to sweat through a spin class!

 4. Change your diet